Dance Band Encyclopaedia

 Old Bond Street

-The club is put into the hands of the Receiver in March 1938, then bought the following month by Abe Aaronson & refurbished at a cost of £10,000.
+The club was put into the hands of the Receiver in March 1938, then bought the following month by Abe Aaronson & refurbished at a cost of £10,000.

 Becomes a Bottle Party Club in February 1939